 EDITORIAL | TikTok is to be commended for running down the clock on political advertising

-TikTok’s new policy on political advertising are a timely reminder to us of how social media can be manipulated
+TikTok’s new policy on political advertising is a timely reminder to us of how social media can be manipulated

 26 September 2022 - 20:25